Monica, O My Darling: Plot

-During the prayer ceremony for Monica, Naidu reveals to Jayant that the actual father of Monica's child was Satyanarayan.
+During the prayer meet for Monica, Naidu reveals to Jayant that Monica's was actually carrying Satyanarayan's child.
 He had Tamang poison Monica's wine after she started blackmailing Satyanarayan, and then had Naidu murder Tamang to silence him.
-Jayant later goes to Gaurav's house to retrieve the original contract, but as soon as he discovers the paper and burns it, he is surrounded by the snakes which Gaurav had stolen, and the screen turns to black leaving his fate unknown.
+Jayant later goes to Gaurav's house to retrieve the original contract, and is relieved to find it in a cupboard.
+As soon as he finishes burning it, he is surrounded by the snakes which Gaurav had stolen, and the screen turns to black leaving his fate unknown.

 Cast

 Soundtrack

 The first song in this film is titled "Yeh Ek Zindagi" sung by Anupama Chakraborty Shrivastava, composed by Achint Thakkar and Mikey McCleary and lyrics by Varun Grover.
 Released on 1 November 2022.

+The album also features songs like "Suno Janejaan", "Farsh Pe Khade", "Hills Of Malabar" and "I Love You So Much" which are sung by Saud Khan, Sagnik Sen, Vivienne Pocha & Sarita Vaz respectively.